JavaScript is required

 Use of consultants, contractors or labour hire must be consistent with whole-of-VPS administrative guidelines, which:

-• provide that professional services should not be engaged to undertake work identified as a universal and enduring public service function, and
+• provide that professional services should not be engaged to undertake work identified as a universal and enduring public service function

 • limit engagement of labour hire.

-Consultants, contractors and labour hire must not be used to replace for VPS employees impacted by reprioritisations.
+Consultants, contractors, and labour hire must not be used to replace VPS Employees impacted by reprioritisations.

 Further guidance on the use of labour hire and consultants in the VPS is outlined in the following guidelines: